box/box-typescript-sdk-gen/docs/storagePolicyAssignments.md

 - storagePolicyAssignmentId `string`
   - The ID of the storage policy assignment.
   - Used as `storage_policy_assignment_id` in path `path` of the API call
+- headers `GetStoragePolicyAssignmentByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns